bluesky/bluesky/doc/source/state-machine.rst

 Example: Use a file to trigger a pause
 --------------------------------------

-This can be adapted to do something more useful.
-Instead of pausing based on a timed delay, it could monitor a PV or a file.
-The example below continually monitors a filepath and requests a pause if it sees that such a file has been created.
+The example above can be adapted to do something a little different.
+Instead of pausing based on a
+timed delay, we can monitor a PV or a file.
+The example below regularly checks a filepath.
+If it find a file there, it requests a pause.

 .. ipython:: python

     class FileBasedPausingAgent:
-        def __init__(self, RE, name, filepath):
+        def __init__(self, RE, name, filepath, hard=False):
             self.RE = RE
             self.name = name
             self.filepath = filepath
-        def issue_request(self, hard, delay=0):
+            self.hard = hard
             def callback():
                 return self.permission
             def requester():